The Haunted House (1928 film): Background

-After the release of Haxan (1922), director Christensen relocated to Hollywood in 1926, where he directed Thelma Todd in The Devil's Circus who would appear again in The Haunted House.
-The screenplay for the film was written by Lajos Biro and Benjamin Christensen who used the name Richard Bee.
+After the release of Haxan (1922), director Christensen relocated to Hollywood in 1926, where he directed Norma Shearer in The Devil's Circus.
+The screenplay for The Haunted House was written by Lajos Biro and Benjamin Christensen who used the name Richard Bee.

 Production started on the film on July 26, 1928.
 The Haunted House was Christensen's first attempt at using sound in film with the feature containing sound effects and a music score, in addition to Eve Southern mouthing two songs in the film which according to an article in Variety, were added in post-production.
 Variety also noted that the synchronization of the songs was "badly handled, with the player and the sound always out of kilter and neither starting out for finishing together."

 Release

 The Haunted House was released on November 4, 1928.
 The film was released as both a silent feature and a feature with the sound additions.